b-brankovics/grabb/README.md

 #### Citation

-If you use `GRAbB.pl` or any of the helper programs, please, site the [paper](http://journals.plos.org/ploscompbiol/article?id=10.1371%2Fjournal.pcbi.1004753) describing the program.
+If you use `GRAbB.pl` or any of the helper programs, please, cite the [paper](http://journals.plos.org/ploscompbiol/article?id=10.1371%2Fjournal.pcbi.1004753) describing the program.

 Brankovics B, Zhang H, van Diepeningen AD, van der Lee TAJ, Waalwijk C, et al. (2016) **GRAbB: Selective Assembly of Genomic Regions, a New